Bracket: Shape

-Angle brackets are larger than less-than and greater-than signs, which in turn are larger than guillemets.
+Angle brackets are larger than 'less-than' and 'greater-than' signs, which in turn are larger than guillemets.

 Uses of ⟨ ⟩

 Angle brackets are infrequently used to denote words that are thought instead of spoken, such as:

 In textual criticism, and hence in many editions of pre-modern works, chevrons denote sections of the text which are illegible or otherwise lost; the editor will often insert their own reconstruction where possible within them.

-In comic books, chevrons are often used to mark dialogue that has been translated notionally from another language; in other words, if a character is speaking another language, instead of writing in the other language and providing a translation, one writes the translated text within chevrons.
-Since no foreign language is actually written, this is only notionally translated.

 In linguistics, angle brackets identify graphemes (e.g., letters of an alphabet) or orthography, as in "The English word /kæt/ is spelled cat."

 In epigraphy, they may be used for mechanical transliterations of a text into the Latin script.

 In East Asian punctuation, angle brackets are used as quotation marks.
-Chevron-like symbols are part of standard Chinese, Japanese and Korean punctuation, where they generally enclose the titles of books: ︿ and ﹀ or ︽ and ︾ for traditional vertical printing, and 〈 and 〉 or 《 and 》 for horizontal printing.
+Angle bracket symbols are part of standard Chinese, Japanese, Korean punctuation, where they generally enclose the titles of books, as: 〈 ︙ 〉 or 《 ︙ 》 for traditional vertical printing — written in vertical lines — and as 〈 ... 〉 or 《 ... 》 for horizontal printing — in horizontal.